 Foods to Eat to Increase Dopamine Production

+In order to produce dopamine, the body requires a sufficient amount of the amino acid, L-tyrosine (1).
+Therefore, increasing the amount of tyrosine-rich foods in your diet can help increase dopamine levels naturally.
+Foods that are high in tyrosine include chicken, salmon, cod, turkey, pork, cheese (especially parmesan and cottage cheese), egg whites, seaweed, pumpkin, spinach, banana, avocado, kidney beans, sesame seeds.
 As you can see, increasing your dopamine is easy when you’re eating a diet rich in whole foods.
 Add an avocado to your green smoothie, serve up some wild salmon for dinner, enjoy egg whites with some turkey bacon in the morning and you’ve significantly increased the tyrosine in your diet and promoted dopamine production.

 Other Ways to Increase Dopamine Production Naturally